ValancedBreakfast/github.io/index.md

 <img src="assets/icons/use_persistent_bonus.png" class="inline-icon"/> **Persistent Bonuses:** These bonuses activate when the ability is performed and expire when the specified removal condition has been fulfilled.

 A character may voluntarily remove a card with a persistent bonus (but not a round bonus) from their active area before the bonus expires, but doing so removes the bonus.
 This can be done at any time except during another ability.
+Because cards with persistent bonuses in your active area can be dismissed, you can consider them to be in the zone they will be moved to once dismissed; <span class="new-to-bnb">that is the hand for A-side cards, the discard pile for B-side cards,</span> or the lost pile for any card with a lost icon.
+As such, cards with persistent bonuses in your active area can count toward the two cards in your <span class="new-to-bnb">hand and/or discard pile required to rest (see <a href="#page_27">p.27</a>).
+Likewise, they can be dismissed and then discarded or lost to negate damage (see <a href="#page_28">p.28</a>).</span> When you recover discarded cards (by resting, for example) or lost cards (through special actions), you have the choice of recovering cards in your active area or leaving them in the active area.

 Actions with active bonus abilities might also have other abilities, but these other abilities are only performed when the card is played.
 There is a wide variety of active bonus abilities.
 While these abilities are usually defined by text, there are two common ones with additional rules.

 ---